jayakrishna2398/Playwright-Jest/README.md

 3. How to manage alert boxes
 4. Testing and handling of single window and multiple windows
 5. How to do a codeless automation using chromium
+6. How to upload videos during the execution